Louis Theroux: The Settlers: Synopsis

-Reception and Aftermath
+Reception and aftermath

 Stuart Heritage, writing for The Guardian, frames the film as a comeback for Theroux after his perceived downturn post-COVID-19 pandemic, describing it as a "true watershed moment in his career".
 He rated it 5 out of 5 stars, as did Gerard Gilbert of The i Paper who described it as "among his best".
 William Mullally, who similarly rated it a '5/5', of The National wrote that it "has the chance to change hearts and minds around the world" because of Theroux's positive reputation and BBC platform.

-In an opinion piece for Middle East Eye, Peter Oborne said that the art of the film was in how it almost exclusively used the words of Israeli settlers themselves to illustrate their "inhumanity" and ethno-nationalist beliefs, but also criticized Theroux for what he viewed as omissions, notably in not using the word apartheid.
+In an opinion piece for Middle East Eye, Peter Oborne said that the art of the film was in how it almost exclusively used the words of Israeli settlers themselves to illustrate their "inhumanity" and ethno-nationalist beliefs, but also criticised Theroux for what he viewed as omissions, notably in not using the word apartheid.

 Dan Einav of the Financial Times, Phil Harrison of The Independent, and Carol Midgley of The Times rated it 4 out of 5 stars.

 Reactions to the film on social media were generally positive.

 Mohammad Hureini

-In an opinion piece published on 6 May 2025 by Mondoweiss, Mohammad Hureini, one of the Palestinians featured in The Settlers, criticized the documentary for leaving out parts they filmed where he explained his family's history dating back to the Nakba and his view of what he calls the "ongoing Nakba" from the final film, describing it as a "crucial part" of his story as a Palestinian.
+In an opinion piece published on 6 May 2025 by Mondoweiss, Mohammad Hureini, one of the Palestinians featured in The Settlers, criticised the documentary for leaving out parts they filmed where he explained his family's history dating back to the Nakba and his view of what he calls the "ongoing Nakba" from the final film, describing it as a "crucial part" of his story as a Palestinian.

 BBC’s choice was clear: to frame the situation as a present day political disagreement rather than the continuation of a decades-long campaign to displace and erase an entire people.